6-Inch Boston Cream Pie

 Yellow Cake

 • Preheat the oven to 350F degrees and adjust the oven rack to the middle position.
 Line the bottom of 2 6-Inch round cake pans with a piece of parchment paper cut to fit.
 Lightly grease and flour the pans.
-Note – I like to use the Pam Baking Spray With Flour – makes things easier.
+Note – I like to use a cooking spray with flour to make things easier!

 • In a small mixing bowl, whisk together the flour, baking powder, baking soda, and salt.